BretJohnson/aspire-mobile/README.md

 ## Creating a new MAUI+Aspire project

-Current status (to set expectations): The NuGets aren't published quite yet and we're still fixing some things.
+**_Current status (to set expectations):_**
+The NuGets aren't published quite yet and we're still fixing some things.

-Install the templates
+Install the templates:
 ```
 dotnet new install MauiAspire.ProjectTemplates
 ```